vecma-ipp/MFW/standalone/uq/README.md

 ```

 ### Step 3
 We creat the Campaign object.
-It is the main EasyVVUQ component that coordinates the UQ workflow and acts as an interface to a database (CampaignDB) which will store information about the application etc. ...
+It is the main EasyVVUQ component that coordinates the UQ workflow and acts as an interface to a database (CampaignDB)

 ```python
 my_campaign = uq.Campaign(name = 'uq_ets', work_dir=tmp_dir)